cocotb/cocotb/documentation/source/introduction.rst

 Why create cocotb?
 ==================

-Throughout the industry quite a broad spectrum of verification techniques exist, of increasing degrees of complexity:

-1. Waveform inspection (non self-checking testbenches)
-2. VHDL/Verilog testbenches (self-checking testbenches)
-3. File-based testbenches using another language to generate the test-vectors and check the output
-4. SystemVerilog or SystemC testbench
-5. "e" or UVM based testbench
-6. Custom PLI/DPI framework

 Verification is the hardest part of realising a working design.
 The EDA industry has invested heavily in helping us verify designs, adding software contructs to verilog when creating SystemVerilog,